okta/okta-mobile-swift/README.md

 For simple authentication use-cases, you can use the `ResourceOwnerFlow` class to authenticate with a plain username and password.

-> *NOTE:* The ResourceOwnerFlow class has been marked as deprecated, since its functionality is being replaced with the more comprehensive OktaDirectAuth library.
+> *NOTE:* The ResourceOwnerFlow class is not recommended since this flow does not support multifactor authentication.
+For alternatives to this flow, please see the more comprehensive OktaDirectAuth or OktaIdxAuth libraries.

 ```swift
 let flow = ResourceOwnerFlow(issuerURL: URL(string: "https://example.okta.com")!,